|Line boxes from AliExpress and eBay, 6 and 8 spool are perfect for organization.|

 If the water has a lot of salad (vegetation) I won’t use a step down tip to reduce knot(s) that the salad hangs up on that can indicate un-natural movement.

 The Suimu 500 EX is one of my all time favorite tenkara rods as I have caught the most and largest fish on it when I take it out to use.
-If I am chosing this rod, I know that there is a distinct possibility that I will be catching the largest tenkara caught fish that I've ever caught and the Suimu has been there with me along the way.
+If I am choosing this rod, I know that there is a distinct possibility that I will be catching the largest tenkara caught fish that I've ever caught and the Suimu has been there with me along the way.
 Pairing a InvizX line has been a lesson in successful big water, big fish adventure.
 I'll be using the two long into the future.